 Q How will this be managed where children have allergies?

-Children will not need to touch the dog, which will relieve the possibility of allergic reactions.
 We already manage a number of allergies at school and this will be no different for children and adults that are allergic to dogs.
 Individual needs will always be met and we are happy to work with parents to put additional control measures in place for individual allergies.

 Q My child is frightened of dogs; how will you manage this?